AICAN-Research/breast-epithelium-segmentation/README.md

 </pre>

 ## How to cite
-Please consider citing our paper if you find it useful:
+Please cite our paper if you find it useful:
 <pre>
 @article{,
   author={},